 Leudovico Einaudi – Islands, Essential Einaudi (full album flac) The Pineapple Thief – Your Wilderness (full album 320kbps mp3) Hans Zimmer – Interstellar (full album flac) Earthside – A Dream in Static (full album flac) Solar Fields – Random Friday (full album flac) Jeremy Soule – The Elder Scrolls V, Skyrim soundtrack (full album flac)

 There is no audible hiss, even with very low impedance IEMS at high volume.

 Testing was done with my Kingston HyperX Cloud (essentially a Takstar Pro 80) and a host of different IEMs.
-The bass seems to extend a bit further compared to my other sources which brings a nice fullness to the sound.
+The bass seems to extend a bit further compared to my other sources which bring a nice fullness to the sound.
 Bass is fairly fast and punchy with good control that reaches deep.
-With the Cloud the soundstage seemed to open up quite a bit with a bit more airiness and detail.
-Orchestral soundtracks bring rich tonality with string instruments and low notes on the cellos have a fantastic resonance that is really moving.
+With the Cloud, the soundstage seemed to open up quite a bit with a bit more airiness and detail.
+Orchestral soundtracks bring rich tonality with string instruments and low notes on the cellos have a great resonance that is really moving.

 My recently acquired Senfer 4in1 IEM also had a noticeable improvement with the X6.
 They’re slightly harder to drive than many of my other IEMs and the X6 seems to really bring out the life in them, particularly with acoustic guitars, high hats and an improved soundstage but let’s not forget the extra extension on the bass too.